-House hacking has also expanded beyond the traditional “multi-unit” definition to encompass any creative ways you can get your housing cost reduced or even down to zero by renting out a spare room with a long term tenant or using Airbnb to bring in cash to cover your living expenses.
+House hacking has also expanded beyond the traditional “multi-unit” definition to encompass any creative ways you can get your housing cost reduced or even down to zero by renting out a spare room with a long-term tenant or buying a multifamily property and living in one unit and renting out the others.

-For some, that means they’ve converted a garage in a hot urban area into a rentable unit, and for others, they find that an airstream trailer they previously let sit in the yard can be monetized for cost-conscious travellers on Airbnb.
-Spend any time on Airbnb and you can see a plethora of people being creative to utilize their space, and luckily–that’s part of the allure!
+For some, that means they’ve converted a garage in a hot urban area into a rentable unit, and for others, they find that an airstream trailer they previously let sit in the yard can be monetized.

 House Hacking Is A Faster Track To FI

-What’s so appealing about house hacking is that it can be done without having to make sacrifices on other categories you spend on.
-Housing, for most people, is the biggest monthly expense and it rolls over every single month.
-If you do housing costs well, you save a bunch.
-If you are spending a lot on housing, every single month it can take the wind from your sails, despite your efforts made in other categories.
+House hacking can be done without having to make sacrifices on other categories you spend on.
+Housing, for most people, is the biggest monthly expense.
+If you focus on housing costs, you save a bunch.
+If you are spending a lot on housing, every single month can take the wind from your sails, despite your efforts made in other categories.

-On average, housing accounts for around 33% of your budget, and in some very popular urban areas, it can ratchet up to over 50% of your take home pay.
-That’s a lot of coin for a place you only get to enjoy for ⅓ of your day!
+On average, housing accounts for around 33% of your budget, and in some urban areas, it can ratchet up to over 50% of your take-home pay.
+That’s a lot of coin!

-If you’re like most people, your home is a place to sleep and store your stuff, and if it comes with a hefty price tag, it can really put a dent in your ability to reach FI.
+If you’re like most people, your home is a place to sleep and store your stuff.
+If it comes with a hefty price tag, it can put a dent in your ability to reach FI.
 Some of us don’t have much choice (at least at this chapter in our lives) in where we live, but we can evaluate creative ways to get costs down and sock away cash.

-While you can totally try to stop grabbing beers during happy hour with coworkers or cancel your Netflix, your biggest gains can be made from finding ways to hack away your housing costs.
+While you can totally try to stop grabbing beers during happy hour with coworkers or cancel your Netflix, your biggest gains can be made by finding ways to hack away your housing costs.

 Ultimate House Hacking–Multi-Family Homes